ishana97/Project-Work/README.md

 # "CdAvsCdRSolver.m" is a code written in MATLAB.
 This program was written for the Rocketry at Virginia Tech Team in order to solve for the drag coefficients of a high power rocket with a drag control system.

+# "CdAvsCdROutput.pdf" is the output produced by "CdAvsCdRSolver.m"

 # "TrajectTimeBased.m" is a MATLAB function writtern for the Rocketry at Virginia Tech Team.
 The function determines a rocket's trajectory over time steps.

 # "CompositeAnalysis.m" is MATLAB program written for a Composite Material Analysis Course.
 The program accepts inouts from the user to determien the mechanical behvior of a composite material.